12.1.3. eID Substantial Authentication with MRTD Verification for PID Issuance

 The MRTD PoP Service MAY request the MRZ information (document number, date of birth, expiry date, citizenship and gender) directly to the CIE National Registry using the Tax payer's identification number of the authenticated User.
 In this case, the MRTD PoP Service is able to check if the authenticated User owns a valid CIE and If this is not the case, it MUST send an HTTP Error Response with HTTP Error code access_denied.

-If the HTTP Request is successfully processed, the MRTD PoP Service MUST send a HTTP Response with code 202 Accepted and application/json as content type.
-The payload of the JSON response contains the parameters included in the following table:
+If the HTTP Request is successfully processed, the MRTD PoP Service MUST send a HTTP Response with code 202 Accepted and application/jwt as content type.
+The JWT structure is defined as follows:

 Parameter